 36% of hospital doctors gained their primary medical qualification outside the UK.
 20% qualified in Asia and 9% qualified in the EU.
 For GPs, 4% qualified in the EU and 13% qualified in Asia.

 The highest concentration of staff with other EU nationalities is in London.
 One-third of all EU NHS staff work in London.
 In North West London, those with EU nationality make up 12% of all NHS staff.
-There are 37 NHS trusts where over 10% of staff are estimated to be nationals of other EU countries; 30 of these are in London and the South East.
+There are 37 NHS trusts where over 10% of staff are estimated to be nationals of other EU countries as of April 2017; 30 of these are in London and the South East.

 In all regions, there are more staff from 'old' EU countries (those which were members before 2004, such as Spain and Italy) than 'new' EU countries (those which have joined since 2004, such as Poland and Romania).

 Data coverage of NHS nationality data has improved over time.
 Because of this, comparisons of the number of EU staff in the NHS over time should be made only with caution.
 In June 2016 there were 89,546 staff with unknown nationality.
 That has now decreased by over 10,000 to 78,269, while the total number of staff has increased.
 This means that some apparent increases in staff numbers for particular nationalities and nationality groups is likely to be due to improved data coverage rather than genuine increases.